Statement and Purpose

-A student at ESU is eligible for the Dean's List at the end of each semester if they are pursuing a degree and have earned at least 12 credits with a semester GPA of at least 3.500.
+Dean's List - Students at ESU are eligible for the Dean's List at the end of each semester if they are pursuing a degree and have earned at least 12 credits with a term GPA of at least 3.500.
 At the end of each semester, the Dean's List is made public.

-A student who has been dismissed from the university for academic failure may appeal the dismissal by submitting a letter to the Admissions Appeals Committee located in Rosenkrans.
-This letter must include why the student was unsuccessful in previous academic experiences and why he/she feels that future academic endeavors will be successful.
-The committee will review the letter, review the academic record, and conduct an interview with the student, and then either uphold the dismissal or approve a reinstatement under stipulated conditions.
-A student whose Academic Dismissal appeal is approved returns to the university under Academic Probation (2) status.
+Undergraduates who have been academically dismissed may appeal to the Academic Standing Appeals Committee* (ASAC) in order to be reinstated into the university.
+To appeal the dismissal, a formal letter is submitted to the attention of ASAC.
+This letter must include an explanation detailing why the student was unsuccessful in their previous academic experiences with supporting documentation (if applicable) and why the student feels that future academic endeavors will be successful.
+The committee will review the letter, the student’s academic record, and may conduct a personal interview with the student.
+After a review of the documents submitted, the committee may uphold the dismissal or approve a reinstatement under stipulated conditions as determined by the ASAC.

 Academic Forgiveness establishes an effective way to encourage capable, mature students to return to ESU after they have achieved poor grades during an earlier attempt at pursuing a degree at ESU.
 It applies to all undergraduate readmitted students who have not taken any coursework at ESU within the last three calendar years prior to the readmission semester.
 Forgiveness is only available for courses taken at ESU where grades of below a C were earned.
 Academic Forgiveness may impact a student's state and federal financial aid eligibility.
 Students must obtain the Academic Forgiveness form in the Admission office.
 The completed form is returned for review to the Registrar in the Student Enrollment Center.
 This policy is in effect for fall 2013 and can be used by incoming readmitted students only.